ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Creating a Service Dialog using an Embedded Workflow

-With Embedded Workflows enabled, fields that are *Dynamic* offer the choice of *Embedded Workflows* in addition to the original *Embedded Automate*.
+Fields that are *Dynamic* offer the choice of *Embedded Workflows* in addition to the original *Embedded Automate*.

 Dialogs are the part of {{ site.data.product.title_short }} that you interface with when you order services.